 When you use a screen reader in Chrome, you can get descriptions of unlabeled images, for example, images that don’t have alt text.

 Images are sent to Google to create the descriptions.
-If Google cannot describe an image, the screen reader will say “No description available.”
+If Google can't describe an image, the screen reader says “No description available.”

 Turn Image Descriptions on or off

-You can turn image descriptions on in Chrome Settings or in the context menu.
+You can turn image descriptions on in Chrome Settings or in a page you're already on.

 Turn on image descriptions from Google in the context menu

 You can turn on image descriptions for all pages or for just one specific page.

 - On your computer, open Chrome browser.